TIRUMALA9999/Prometheus_and_Graphana/README.md

 - Delivered a repeatable local setup using **Docker Compose** (one command to run)
 - Provides a baseline template that can be extended to monitor apps, Docker services, and cloud workloads

-**ATS keywords:** Observability, Monitoring, Metrics, Prometheus, Grafana, Node Exporter, Docker Compose, SRE, DevOps, Dashboards, Alerting (extensible).
+**Keywords:** Observability, Monitoring, Metrics, Prometheus, Grafana, Node Exporter, Docker Compose, DevOps, Dashboards, Alerting (extensible).

 ---